smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Getting In-Car Microphone Audio/index.md

 1. Audio Pass Thru has timed out.

-    If the Audio Pass Thru has proceeded longer than the requested timeout duration, Core will end this request with a @![iOS]`resultCode`!@ @![android,javaSE,javaEE]`Result!`@! of `SUCCESS`.
+    If the Audio Pass Thru has proceeded longer than the requested timeout duration, Core will end this request with a @![iOS]`resultCode`!@ @![android,javaSE,javaEE]`Result`!@ of `SUCCESS`.
 You should expect to handle this Audio Pass Thru as though it was successful.

 2. Audio Pass Thru was closed due to user pressing "Cancel".